CtrlAltDelight/notes/Networks/Network Performance Metrics.md

  - Why do we need a name
 	 - Address changes, name does not!
 	  - Convenient for users to remember names
+- Networks route data using addresses, not names.
+For scalability.
-1. Destination discovery
+2. Destination discovery
+- Mapping URLs to addresses with DNS
-2. routing
+3. routing
+-
-3. forwarding
+4. forwarding
+-
-4. reliability
+5. reliability
+-
-5. application multiplexing
+6. application multiplexing
+-